 Some helpful suggestions:

 - Remove absolutely everything from the closet.
 Put back into it only those items you are sure you want.
-Put what you are sure you do not want into a pile to be discarded or given away.

-- Some people recommend packing everything in a box labeled “undecided” and storing it out of the way.
-However, such a box prolongs the decision-avoidance that led the closet to become overstuffed in the first place.
-Leave the pile where you will see it.
+- Do not return to the closet any of the items you’re undecided about right away.
+Your undecided pile can amount to as much as 30 to 40 percent of the closet’s contents.
+Some people recommend storing the undecideds out of the way.
+However, such a box prolongs the decision-avoidance that overstuffed the closet in the first place.
+So, leave the pile where you will see it.

 - After a couple of days, return to the pile and relate to it for a while.
 (It is best to do this early in the day, when you feel fresh.)
 You will probably find that in the interim, there has been some emotional movement.
 Your grief around some item has reached the stage of acceptance, and you are now ready to part with it, or you realize that throwing it away will not make you feel so guilty after all.
 Make any decisions that come easily.
 Leave the rest for another day.

 There are two parts to this website, The Lessons which are more difficult in concept and the blogs which are lighter in nature.
-A blog that you might enjoy which has the same theme as Lesson X is Energy Through Our Relationship with Objects, Lesson XI.

 Please note that my website allows you to leave comments at the end of the blogs but not at the end of each lesson.
 If you have a comment or question about a lesson, you may email me at ruta@rutas-rules.com